+Washington Global receives a student allocation on a per pupil basis from the District of Columbia to cover the cost of academic expenses.
 Per pupil appropriated revenue is recognized during the period for which the associated education services are provided.
-Per pupil appropriations includes \$499,653 for enhancements, such as special education, English language learners and at risk students, for the year ended June 30, 2016.
+Per pupil appropriations include \$811,788 and \$499,653 for enhancements, such as special education, English language learners and at risk students, for the years ended June 30, 2017 and 2016, respectively.